jpkusch/MountainStateCodingChallenge/README.md

     pom.xml and ensure that sqlite-jdbc-3.30.1.jar is in the base project directory.
     It can then be run as a Maven project at command line or on your preferred IDE.

-    This program take 1 argument as input.
+    This program takes 1 argument as input.
 That argument is the name of a file in the included input directory WITHOUT the file extension.

 III.
 Design